stoyky/stoyky.github.io/content/blog/obfuscated_rat/index.md

     mod.Write(path + "_cleaned", options)
 ```
-This script iterates through the binary and replaces all *ldstr* (load string) instructions and their operands with their decrypted equivalent.
-We immediately observe that this script already cleans up many of the encrypted strings and makes reverse engineering much less tedious.
+This script iterates through the binary and replaces all *ldstr* (load string) IL instructions and their operands with their decrypted equivalent.
 We go from this:

 ![](img/before.png)